-- If you’re not tempted to eat them all in one sitting (sorry, not sorry) then they’re a great make-ahead option!
+- If you’re not tempted to eat the entire pan of lemon bars in one sitting (sorry, not sorry) then they’re a great make-ahead option!
 Store them in the fridge in an airtight container and they’ll last up to 1 week.
 You can even freeze them up to 6 months if you want – just keep them in a sealable bag or other airtight container.

 - When you’re zesting your lemons, be careful to only get the bright yellow lemon peel!
 The white pith below it is super sour.
-Definitely not the flavor you want in your keto lemon bars.
+Believe me, that’s not a flavor you want in your keto lemon bars.

 - Don’t over-bake the lemon bars.
 They’ll keep cooking a little while they rest in the baking dish, and the lemon filling will thicken more while it chills in the fridge.